 Title IX on Campus

 VAWPP workshops are interactive discussions, facilitated by peers or professional staff, which explore the entire continuum of sexual violence, from media images to criminal behavior.
 We emphasize a primary prevention approach that engages all stakeholders in the campus community to examine their role in ending sexual violence by addressing its root causes in oppression.
-If you would like to become involved with VAWPP as a workshop facilitator, you can visit our VAWPP involvement page!
-If you would like to contact VAWPP to request a workshop, you may fill out our VAWPP request form.
+If you would like to become involved with VAWPP as a workshop facilitator, please go to VAWPP Involvement page.

 - Phone: 860-486-4738